Plasmath/noble-tools-revised/README.md

 # noble-tools
-A collection of programs which completes the enumeration of the noble polyhedra and assists in their visualization.
+A collection of programs which completes the enumeration of the noble polyhedra.
 In addition to the standard Python libraries, the enumeration relies on the NumPy and SymPy libraries.
 This is mainly programmed in Python, but in a few situations Mathematica is used instead.

 ## Usage
 The following programs may be run if you want to test the enumeration yourself: